FeroseHameed/random-shape-cognition1012/README.md

   •	Data will be saved on the JS server

-  •	Users will view the data as a leaderboard in a table HTML format
+  •	Users will view the data as a leaderboard in a table format

   •	Users will have configurable settings such as adjustable speeds for shape highlighting (aka difficulty multiplier settings)